ajstarks/deck/README.md

 Currently there are two clients: vgdeck and pdfdeck.

-vgdeck is a program for showing presentations on the Raspberry Pi, using the deck and openvg libraries.
+vgdeck is a program for showing presentations on the Raspberry Pi, using the openvg library.
 To install:

 	go install github.com/ajstarks/deck/vgdeck

-To run vgdeck, specify one or more files (marked up in deck xml) on the command line, and each will be shown in turn.
+To run vgdeck, specify one or more files (marked up in deck XML) on the command line, and each will be shown in turn.

 	$ vgdeck sales.xml program.xml architecture.xml